zendframework/zend-diactoros/README.md

 You can create an instance of the `Server` using any of the constructor, `createServer()`, or `createServerFromRequest()` methods.
 If you wish to use the default request and response implementations, `createServer($middleware, $_SERVER, $_GET, $_POST, $_COOKIE, $_FILES)` is the recommended option, as this method will also marshal the `ServerRequest` object based on the PHP request environment.
 If you wish to use your own implementations, pass them to the constructor or `createServerFromRequest()` method (the latter will create a default `Response` instance if you omit it).

 `listen()` executes the callback.
 If a `$finalHandler` is provided, it will be passed as the third argument to the `$callback` registered with the server.

+## Emitting responses

+If you are using a non-SAPI PHP implementation and wish to use the `Server` class, or if you do not want to use the `Server` implementation but want to emit a response, this package provides an interface, `Phly\Http\Response\EmitterInterface`, defining a method `emit()` for emitting the response.
+A single implementation is currently available, `Phly\Http\Response\SapiEmitter`, which will use the native PHP functions `header()` and `echo` in order to emit the response.
+If you are using a non-SAPI implementation, you will need to create your own `EmitterInterface` implementation.

+## Serialization

+At times, it's useful to either create a string representation of a message (serialization), or to cast a string or stream message to an object (deserialization).
+This package provides features for this in `Phly\Http\Request\Serializer` and `Phly\Http\Response\Serializer`; each provides the following static methods:

+- `fromString($message)` will create either a `Request` or `Response` instance (based on the serializer used) from the string message.
+- `fromStream(Psr\Http\Message\StreamInterface $stream)` will create either a `Request` or `Response` instance (based on the serializer used) from the provided stream.
+- `toString(Psr\Http\Message\RequestInterface|Psr\Http\Message\ResponseInterface $message)` will create either a string from the provided message.

+The deserialization methods (`from*()`) will raise exceptions if errors occur while parsing the message.
+The serialization methods (`toString()`) will raise exceptions if required data for serialization is not present in the message instance.